Bioplastics and biodegradable plastics

 that could be used to grow food for the world is being used to "grow

 plastic" instead.
-By 2014, almost a quarter of US grain production is
+By 2010, about a quarter of US grain production

-expected to be turned over to biofuels and bioplastics production,
+had been turned over to biofuels and bioplastics production;

 To most people, PLA looks very similar to PET (polyethylene